 That said, social selling is all about keeping track of your prospects’ activities and engage with them accordingly.

 Observing can be a good way to assess what your team is or isn’t doing during their sales calls, and look for areas where new tools or procedures could support team members and increase productivity.
 Additionally, observing workflow also gives you the opportunity to learn from your team’s good habits and pass on productive behaviors to other team members.

 Also, One of the best ways to see if a new tool is being adopted is to observe your sales teams’ processes to see if they are incorporating it into their workflow.

 Motivated and engaged team members will be more productive.
 In his famous book, “How to Win Friends and Influence People“, Dale Carnegie tells the story of Charles Schwab.
 He was one-time president of United States Steel Company.
 This influential man attributed his vast success to one critical skill- the ability to motivate people and not to criticize or correct people.
 Schwab believed that approval motivates people to work harder and put forth greater effort.

-Also, take the time to assess the various strengths and weaknesses on your team, and learn more about their personal interests.
+Therefore, take the time to assess the various strengths and weaknesses of your team, and learn more about their personal interests.
 If possible, give sales reps the opportunity to do more of what they are good at.
 And make sure to appreciate a win as that would refresh their minds and hence this would result in a more productive team.

 Summing it all up…